-A. The local EM plays a key role in obtaining additional assistance beyond mutual aid.
-When an EM is notified of a fire, they are expected to notify the NDDES Duty Officer regardless of whether assistance is requested or not.
-This notification provides situational awareness regarding the level of statewide fire activity and helps determine if subsequent actions are necessary (i.e. staging of resources, issuance of state fire declaration, etc).
-If you have a large fire that has the potential to exceed your local capabilities it is critical that an early "heads up" report is provided to the NDDES Duty Officer as it takes time to mobilize state resources.
+A. The local EM can play a key role in obtaining additional assistance beyond mutual aid.
+Although North Dakota Century Code 18-01-06 requires fire chiefs or their designee to report fires to the State Fire Marshals Office within 30 days of occurrence, when an EM is notified of a fire, they are asked to notify the ND Watch Center via WebEOC, phone or email, especially on near critical fire weather condition days, regardless of whether assistance is requested or not.
+This notification provides real-time situational awareness regarding the level of statewide fire activity and helps determine if subsequent actions are necessary (i.e. staging of resources, issuance of state fire declaration, etc).
+If you have a large fire that has the potential to exceed your local capabilities it is critical that an early "heads up" report is provided to the ND Watch Center as it takes time to mobilize state resources.
 Early notification allows state agencies to begin preparing to mobilize state resources, thus reducing the time it takes to activate resources for response time, in the event those resources are officially requested by the local IC.